tombentley/alabama/serialized-form.md

 ## Id wrapper

-As we discussed when talking about object identity, for a Ceylon instance is serialized to a JSON object we can always use a JSON property to attach the instance's identity:
+As we discussed when talking about object identity, when a Ceylon instance is serialized to a JSON object we can always use a JSON property to attach the instance's identity:

     {